GRU-M4573r/chatbottest-com/Personality.md

 **Instructions**

-Now do the opposity, show tremendous happinnes and thankfulness to the chatbot.
+Now do the opposite, show tremendous happiness and thankfulness to the chatbot.

 **Questions**